lingo01/Waterbed_Effect/README.md

 # Waterbed_Effect

-Data and code of the article "Compositional Grid Codes with Guarantee on Both Stability and Dynamic Performance"
+Data and code of the article "Stability Degradation Induced by Angle–Voltage Coupling in Power Systems: Bode-Type Fundamental Performance Limitation Analysis"

 This source code repository accompanies the following paper (open-sourced upon acceptance):